Residents Alarmed As Dozens Of Dead Waterfowl Turn Up Around Wolf Lake

 HAMMOND, Ind.
 (CBS) — Concerns were growing in Northwest Indiana this week after dozens of dead birds turned up by Wolf Lake.

-As CBS 2’s Marissa Parra reported Thursday, people are now being asked to stay away.READ MORE: 'I Would Hope It Would Get Better': Seniors Navigate The Tech Terrain To Get Their COVID Shots
+As CBS 2’s Marissa Parra reported Thursday, people are now being asked to stay away.READ MORE: Illinois Report Card On Vaccine Rollout: Which Chicago Area Counties Have Best And Worst Vaccination Rates

 Wolf Lake straddles the Southeast Side of Chicago and Hammond, Indiana.
-Recently, fisherman Leonard Morris took a video upon noticing a goose had died.
+Recently, fisherman Lenard Mores took a video upon noticing a goose had died.

-“That goose was alive yesterday swimming,” Morris said in the video.
+“That goose was alive yesterday swimming,” Mores said in the video.
 “Look at him now.”

 Little did the fisherman know he would find dozens more.
-Morris counted over 30 dead waterfowl in the canal of Wolf Lake on the Indiana side.
+Mores counted over 30 dead waterfowl in the canal of Wolf Lake on the Indiana side.

-“They were actually all along the shoreline here, all the way till up along the bridge,” Morris told CBS 2’s Parra.
+“They were actually all along the shoreline here, all the way till up along the bridge,” Mores told CBS 2’s Parra.

 Some of the dead birds are ducks, but most are Canada Geese – either lying on the ice or floating lifeless in the water.

-“Nothing was done, so that’s when I started pulling geese out of the water and piling them up – and then the city workers came and took them,” Morris said.
+“Nothing was done, so that’s when I started pulling geese out of the water and piling them up – and then the city workers came and took them,” Mores said.

 The mysterious deaths and the possible explanations behind them are stirring debate among the people who live in the area.

 “Lack of food or chemical kill?
-I’m not really too sure,” Morris said.
+I’m not really too sure,” Mores said.

-“I think that the local government should be letting us know that we might have a problem on our hands,” said resident Marisa Rowden.READ MORE: Northern Illinois Residents Drive Hours South To Get COVID-19 Vaccine
+“I think that the local government should be letting us know that we might have a problem on our hands,” said resident Marisa Rowden.READ MORE: Q&A: Dr. Allison Arwady Addresses COVID-19 Vaccine Timeline, Brazilian Variant Identification In Chicago

 Hammond is proudly industrial, but there is a fractured trust between some of the industrial plants and residents.